 Each department and supervisor will help ensure that the SOT is directly related to the COVID-19 response so that the County can be in the best position to seek reimbursement through federal funding.
-The coding of SOT hours is currently authorized to continue each pay period through September 24, 2020 unless discontinued by the CEO.
+The coding of SOT hours is currently authorized to continue each pay period through December 17, 2020 for managers in HCA and OCCR unless discontinued by the CEO.
+Managers in the CEO's office and SSA may receive approval for the posting of SOT on a case by case basis.
 Managers that are working over 80 hours in a pay period that are not directly related to the COVID-19 response, can continue to track those hours by coding MOT.
-If you have any questions related to coding SOT, please contact your supervisor or HR representative.
+If you have any questions related to coding SOT, please contact your supervisor or Department HR representative.
+Contact information for your Department HR Team can be found here: Human Resources Contact List by Department

-10. Will I be impacted by the newly enacted Families First Coronavirus Response Act (FFCRA)? (updated 4/20/20)
+11. Will I be impacted by the newly enacted Families First Coronavirus Response Act (FFCRA)? (updated 12/29/20)

-Effective April 1, 2020, this law provides Emergency Paid Sick Leave (EPSL) for COVID-19 related absences and expanded paid leave under the Expanded Family and Medical Leave Act (EFMLA) for employees who are unable to telework and need to provide care for their child whose school or place of care is closed as a result of COVID-19 related reasons.
+Effective April 1, 2020, this law provided Emergency Paid Sick Leave (EPSL) for COVID-19 related absences and expanded paid leave under the Expanded Family and Medical Leave Act (EFMLA) for employees who are unable to telework and need to provide care for their child whose school or place of care is closed as a result of COVID-19 related reasons.
 On March 31, 2020, the Orange County Board of Supervisors approved expanded measures to further provide relief to employees.
 These provisions apply to leaves taken between April 1, 2020, and December 31, 2020.
 The use of these leaves is at the discretion of the Department Head if an employee is a "health care provider" or "emergency responder" as defined by the Department of Labor.